AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

 - Enabled API usage on the exchange and have an API key
 - Decided how I will be hosting my bot

-"- The bot will only ever be in one of two states: BUY or SELL.
-It will not place various buy or sell orders consecutively at multiple price points.
-If its last operation was a sale, it will try to buy next.

-- It will use fixed thresholds for buying and selling.
-A smarter bot might be able to tinker with the thresholds based on various indicators, but my bot will have its strategy and thresholds set manually.
-- It will only trade one currency pair e.g. BTC/USD." (yakkomajuri.medium)

 4. FRONT END

-- connect user wallet to the bot
+- connect users {Metamask} wallet to the bot
-- disconnect user wallet from the bot
+- disconnect users wallet from the bot
-- choose strategy amongst a few (which ones to list?)
+  Once connected
+  - Can select a/several ${tokens} to Arbitrage()
+  - Can selecte 2/more ${exchanges} to Arbitrage() on
+  - Can select a ${minAmount} and ${maxAmount} to flashloan as the ${amountToArbitrage}
+  - Can save their selection as template
+  - Can save their selection as StrategyName in the Strategies

 USEFUL LINKS
 https://airtable.com/shrMmgI2ljeugMbQX/tblW0ecPm3y8jZlSz